pjferg/R_perf_mgmt/Preparation/Preparation.md

 setwd("C:\Users\username\Desktop")
 ```

-You will need to adapt the code I’ve provided above to match the naming
+You will need to adapt the code I've provided above to match the naming
 conventions on your machine (i.e., substitute in your own username,
 etc).
 Google how to set your working directory if you run into any
 issues.
 On my machine - a Mac - I type and run the following line of